RainerKoiv/ScribbleDraw/README.md

 The user's drawing will be processed with a ControlNet model.
 A VLM (Vision-Language Model) will detect an object or generate a description based on the drawing.
 A new image will then be generated based on the user's sketch and the generated description.

 Release 1.0.0 is the first version developed as the final thesis.

 Release 2.0.0 is a simplified version and customized to be displayed at the AHHAA AI exhibit and also the Delta Center.
+This version only keeps the caption generation and combines the style and background options.

 ## Screenshots
 User Interface (version 2.0.0)